What to do with swordfish

 Care needs to be taken, though, to get the cooking balance right.
 Too much cooking and it really does go dry and saw-dusty.
 If you take it off the heat while still just pink in the middle, by the time you serve it, it should be cooked through.
 But if it isn’t cooked through it is very chewy.

-The flavour of the fish can be easily overwhelmed, so this method uses rosemary which lends a lovely smokey-herb flavour to the dish; lime, which brings out the taste; and a very lighly curried mayo sauce which counteracts any dryness.
+The flavour of the fish can be easily overwhelmed, so this method uses rosemary which lends a lovely smokey-herb flavour to the dish (but if you forget, as I sometimes do in the rush of everything, all will still be fine); lime, which brings out the taste; and a very lighly curried mayo sauce which counteracts any dryness.
+The one described below uses tomato paste and curry powder – but I have also substituted some Belazu artichoke and truffle paste very successfully.
+And for tuna I skip the tomato paste and curry powder, and maybe add a little ginger and possibly some mint.

 Swordfish (Xiphias Gladius) are large, long (about 3m) and fast, with a long, thin, rapier-like bill (hence the name).
 Like tuna, and some sharks, they have a heating mechanism which heats their eyes and brains well above the surrounding water temperature.
 This gives improved vision and renders them all the better to pick out their prey.
 If the prey is large enough to merit it, the swordfish slashes with its long bill in order to weaken it.